-But let’s not forget about the other tea: black tea.
-We have to admit that black tea has more caffeine than green tea, but its content is lower than that of coffee.
+But let’s not forget about black tea.
+Black tea has more caffeine than green tea, but its content is lower than that of coffee.
 It is true that this makes it much more attractive.
 Stimulating effects are more noticeable.
-However, black tea is an excellent protector of the body against cardiovascular disease and cancer.

 Those who have low blood pressure are hypotensive, should drink this tea because it is a magnificent pacemaker.
 Excellent in digestive problems, black tea must be incredibly loved by women: being a fat emulsion, it helps a lot in regulating body weight.

 Consuming daily two to three cups, there is a significant supply of vitamins like B1, B2, B6, folic acid.
 Replace the coffee with green tea or black tea at any time.
 Both are healthier, and your body can take advantage of them.

 Effects of excessive drinking of tea with high caffeine levels.

 You could say that any tea, green or black, must also have contraindications.
 It is normal.
 Hypertensive should not consume in excess.
 Do not forget; the tea contains caffeine.

 Green tea does not have much caffeine; it has even the slightest amount of caffeine.
 Hypertensive can drink one cup a day, on condition: ask your cardiologist if they allow you.